mbradds/pipeline-profiles/readme.md

 This will overwrite everything in `/dist`.
 The js bundles in `/dist` can be placed on the web server.

 ## Quick start for updating data

+### Are you using windows?

+The npm scripts used for data and map automation expect a unix shell, and wont work on windows.
+If using windows, run all the scripts mentioned in this section inside the git bash client for windows.

+### Are you connecting to CER databases?

+Several datasets are pulled directly from CER internal databases.
+A single python file `src/data_management/connection.py` handles the sqlalchemy connection parameters and strings.
+This file is left untracked because it has the db strings hard coded.
+A template file `src/data_management/connection.example.py` file is included with the connection strings left blank.
+Before running or contributing to the python code, you will need to open this file, add the connection strings, and save the file here: `src/data_management/connection.py` to ensure that connection info remains untracked.

+### Have you set up the pipeline-profiles conda environment?

 It is highly recommended that you first create the conda python environment described in [requirements.txt](requirements.txt).
 The npm script below expects a conda python environment called pipeline-profiles.